 Gael Breton - Founder at Authority Hacker

-Alright, I'm going to make some enemies here, but one thing I learned in 2016: You need a ton of very specific content to get good search traffic in Google.
+Alright, I'm going to make some enemies here, but one thing I learned: You need a ton of very specific content to get good search traffic in Google.
 Specific is the new epic content.

 What does that mean in practice?
 It means that I see sites with lots of short pages about related but specific topics do better in Google than sites with very long content these days.